jgrss/spfeas/README.md

 2) Follow the instructions to install SpFeas for your system.

-3) Test the installation

-    On OSX, the following line should print /usr/local/bin/spfeas:
+3) Test the installation on OSX (the following line should print /usr/local/bin/spfeas):

     > which spfeas

-    On Windows, the following line should print C:\??\spfeas:
+4) Test the installation on Windows (the following line should print C:\??\spfeas):

     > where spfeas

-4) To uninstall SpFeas, type the following line in the terminal
+5) To uninstall SpFeas, type the following line in the terminal

     > pip uninstall spfeas